Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Introduction

-\qquad The problem of designing a GCA model for coupled oscillators which has the capacity to synchronize arbitrary $\kappa$-coloring on a class of finite graphs has been known as the digital clock synchronization problem in distributed algorithms literature.
-If one allows $\kappa$ to grow with the size of $G$, then there is such a solution which works on arbitrary finite graphs (e.g., see Dolev \cite{dolev2000self} or Arora et al. \cite{arora1992maintaining}).
-Roughly speaking, the idea is that if $\kappa$ is large enough, then one can let every vertex to adapt the locally maximum color within distance 1 at each time step in parallel; then the globally maximum color would propagate and ``eat up'' all vertices.
+For synchronous systems with discrete oscillators taking $\kappa$ distinct phase values, a number of algorithms that are self-stabilizing on trees with constant memory per node are known: e.g., for $\kappa=3$ by Herman and Ghosh \cite{herman1995stabilizing}, for all odd $\kappa \ge 3$ by Boulinier et al. \cite{boulinier2006toward}.
+Upper bounds of $O(\texttt{diameter})$ for time complexity of synchronization are known for such algorithms.
+The problem of designing a discrete model for coupled oscillators that have the capacity to synchronize arbitrary $\kappa$-coloring on a class of finite graphs has been known as the `digital clock synchronization problem' in distributed algorithms literature.
+If one allows $\kappa$ to grow with the size of $G$, then there is such a solution that works on arbitrary finite graphs (e.g., see Dolev \cite{dolev2000self} or Arora et al. \cite{arora1992maintaining}).
+Roughly speaking, the idea is that if $\kappa$ is large enough, then one can let every vertex adapt the local maximum color within distance 1 at each time step in parallel; then the globally maximum color would propagate and ``eat up'' all vertices.
 In fact, this idea of ``tuning toward maximum'' dates back to a famous consensus algorithm by Lamport \cite{lamport1978time}.
-One can readily see that such algorithm relies on some notion of global total ordering among colors of vertices, which is not supplied for fixed $\kappa$ due to a cyclic nature of the color space.
-In fact, this issue arising from the cyclic hierarchy between colors is fundamental to our problem, and in fact is a key source which generates interesting emergent behavior in the system.
-Hence we may restrict ourselves on GCA models with $\kappa$ independent of $G$.
+One can readily see that such an algorithm relies on some notion of global total ordering among colors of vertices, which is not the case in our case due to the cyclic nature of the color space $\Z/\kappa\mathbb{Z}$.
+In fact, this issue arising from the cyclic hierarchy between colors is fundamental to our problem, and in fact, is a key source that generates interesting emergent behavior in the system.
+Hence we may restrict ourselves to GCA models with $\kappa$ independent of $G$.